Kasha-Katuwe Tent Rocks National Monument

 Kasha-Katuwe Tent Rocks National Monument is a U.S. National Monument located approximately 40 mi southwest of Santa Fe, New Mexico, near Cochiti Pueblo.
-Managed by the Bureau of Land Management (BLM), it was established as a U.S. National Monument by President Bill Clinton in January 2001.
+Managed by the Bureau of Land Management (BLM) and the Cochiti Pueblo tribe, it was established as a national monument by President Bill Clinton in January 2001.
 Kasha-Katuwe means "white cliffs" in the Pueblo language Keresan.
 The monument is a unit of the BLM's National Conservation Lands.

+Kasha-Katuwe Tent Rocks National Monument, a popular recreation area between Santa Fe and Albuquerque, was closed in March 2020 due to the COVID-19 pandemic and remained closed until November 2024.
+To prevent crowding the BLM introduced a reservation system, which will allow about 75,000 visitors annually, a reduction from a peak of 130,000.

 Geology

 Kasha-Katuwe is located on the Pajarito Plateau between 5700 and 6400 feet (1737–1951 m) above sea level.
 The area owes its remarkable geology to layers of volcanic rock and ash deposited by pyroclastic flow from eruptions within the volcanic field of the Jemez Mountains that occurred 6 to 7 million years ago.
 These rock layers are assigned to the Peralta Tuff.
 Many of the layers are light in color, which is the origin of the monument's Keresan name.
 Over time, weathering and erosion of these layers has created slot canyons and tent rocks.
 The tent rocks are composed of soft pumice and tuff.
 Most of the tent rocks have a distinctly conical shape and some retain their caprocks of harder stone.
 The tent rocks vary in height from a few feet to 90 ft.